-Owens & Minor Inc. [OMI] – A worthy Stock for long-term investors
+Owens & Minor Inc. [OMI] – A worthy stock for long-term investors

 Owens & Minor Inc. [NYSE:OMI]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Owens & Minor Inc. [OMI], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Owens & Minor Inc. [OMI], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
 On average, stock market experts give OMI an Underweight rating.
-This is compared to its latest closing price of $5.51.
+This is compared to its latest closing price of $9.15.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Owens & Minor Inc. [OMI] is sitting at 3.00.
 This is compared to 1 month ago, when its average rating was 3.00.